THE NEW ZEALAND JOINERY MANUFACTURERS’ FEDERATION INCORPORATED

-(c) The Federation Executive shall pay the proper and reasonable and incidental expenses of one delegate to the Federation Executive from each Association, or two delegates from those Associations with 19 or more members as per Rule 12(c)(ii) and Rule 12(c)(iii) as well as the expenses of any member of the Advisory Committee, and the Federation Secretary, and any other appointed Federation representative when traveling on the business of the Federation.
+(c) The Federation Executive shall pay the proper and reasonable and incidental expenses of one delegate to the Federation Executive from each Association as well as the expenses of any member of the Advisory Committee, and the Federation Secretary, and any other appointed Federation representative when travelling on the business of the Federation.

 (d) There shall be appointed at each Annual General Meeting of the Federation a Committee of the Federation to be known as the Advisory Committee.
 This Committee shall consist of the President. two Vice Presidents, the Immediate Past President and, if necessary, one member of the Federation Executive as nominated by the President.
 Subject to the provisions of Rule 15 hereof as to a quorum, the Advisory Committee shall have power to regulate its own procedures for meetings, but the President shall have power to convene meetings of the Advisory Committee whenever necessary.